 The Salvation Army makes more than 25 stops every day to provide hot meals, case management, and mental health and substance abuse services to the homeless with our Mobile Outreach program.
 We are ready to assist those interested in leaving the streets.
 Download the Mobile Outreach schedule.

 The Salvation Army provides Christmas meals for families unable to create a special meal themselves.
-We host homemade dinners at our facility and provide a Christmas dinner box to struggling families.

 How You and Your Family Can Help